 Hello.
 I’m Kara.
-I’m the Engagement Officer for The Portsmouth Disability Forum.
+I’m the Engagement Officer for PPV.
 My role is to recruit parent volunteers to work alongside local schools to be a SEN (Special Educational Needs) Champion.
 A SEN Champion will be a parent that others can speak to for ideas and information if they are unable speak with the school SENCO.

 I have been working with children and young people since 1998 and I hold various other positions within the community.
 I’m an Ofsted ‘Outstanding’ Childminder, a school governor of a local infant school as well as a governor of a secondary school.
 In both schools I am the SEND (Special Educational Needs and Disabilities) governor.

 I have two teenagers with a diagnosis of autism, one attends college and one attends a mainstream school.